MiCA and Crypto Treasury Custody: Self-Custody vs the CASP Line (2026)

 |---|---|

-| Segregation | Client assets physically and legally separate from the CASP's own — incl. separate DLT storage |
+| Segregation | Client assets physically and legally separate from the CASP's own, including separate DLT storage |

-| Individual register | Per-client position register; every operation recorded without undue delay |
+| Individual register | Per-client position register, with every operation recorded without undue delay |

-| Custody policy + agreement | Documented policy; custody agreement with the client |
+| Custody policy + agreement | A documented policy and a custody agreement with the client |

-| Statements | Position statement to the client ≥ quarterly and on request |
+| Statements | A position statement to the client at least quarterly and on request |

-| Authorisation | Custody is an authorised CASP service with own-funds/insurance per its class |
+| Authorisation | Custody is an authorised CASP service, with own-funds/insurance per its class |

 The transitional timing